Reviewing Bragg Gaming Group (NASDAQ:BRAG) & Bragg Gaming Group (OTCMKTS:BRGGF)

-Bragg Gaming Group (OTCMKTS:BRGGF – Get Rating) and Bragg Gaming Group (NASDAQ:BRAG – Get Rating) are both small-cap consumer discretionary companies, but which is the better business?
-We will contrast the two companies based on the strength of their profitability, valuation, analyst recommendations, risk, earnings, dividends and institutional ownership.
+Bragg Gaming Group (NASDAQ:BRAG – Get Rating) and Bragg Gaming Group (OTCMKTS:BRGGF – Get Rating) are both small-cap consumer discretionary companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, risk, valuation, dividends, earnings, profitability and institutional ownership.

 Profitability